APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - Code as `group_targeting` if:
   * Frames the incident as harassment or discrimination targeting a particular group
   * May involve political identity or protected class status
-  * E.g., "Jewish students face growing antisemitism on campus"
+  * E.g., "Jewish students face growing antisemitism on campus," “Muslim students report bullying on campus”
 - Code as `security_failure` if:
-  * Frames the incident as a breakdown of institutional control
+  * Frames the incident as a breakdown of institutional control by admin, police, and/or campus operations
   * Focus is on failure to contain, prevent, or manage unrest
-  * E.g., "Campus protest spirals out of control"
+  * E.g., "Campus protest spirals out of control," “Officials slow to respond to unrest.”
 - Code as `student_endangerment` if:
   * Frames the incident around risk or harm directly experienced by students
   * Focus is on physical danger, trauma, or unsafe conditions
-  * E.g., "Students injured during protest crackdown"
+  * E.g., "Students injured during protest crackdown," “Tensions on campus put safety at risk.”
 - Code as `impermissible_behavior` if:
   * Highlights breaches of law, code of conduct, or permit allowances
-  * E.g., "Demonstrators trespassed into restricted areas"
+  * E.g., "Demonstrators trespassed into restricted areas," “Protest violated campus rules”
 - Code as `reputational` if:
   * Stresses impact of the incident on university image, branding, or donor relations
-  * E.g., "University faces backlash from alumni over protest response"
+  * E.g., "University faces backlash from alumni over protest response," “School’s reputation at stake amid controversy”
 - Code as `political_strategy` if:
   * Links the incident to partisan goals, elections, broader ideological movements, or legislative agendas
-  * E.g., "Campus protests echo national political divides"
+  * E.g., "Campus protests echo national political divides," “Activists push policy change through campus unrest”
 - Code as `financial_impact` if:
   * Focuses on monetary costs, damages, or budgetary consequences tied to the incident
-  * E.g., "Protest damages cost university $500,000"
+  * E.g., "Protest damages cost university $500,000," “Security costs for demonstrations strain university budget.”
 - Code as `unclear` if:
   * Media report mentions the incident but does not offer a clear narrative framing
 - Code as `n/a` if: